Faith’s steam flew faster than Jay could climb after her. Soon Jay lost sight of her, but he continued to trudge up the slopes.

 Dan humored him and traded the cap for Faith’s red card-stock pamphlet.
 “When you can read, you’re done hallucinating.
 Have Faith try, too.”
 With that, Dan limped to the bathroom as if internally wounded.

-Jay tried to read the pamphlet’s cover but the dark squiggles refused to cooperate.
-He squinted until he understood the cover depicted a bird sheltering fledglings with its wings.
-The only writing was a word in cursive, and honestly, Jay could hardly be expected to read cursive in his current state.
+Jay squinted until he understood the cover of the pamphlet depicted a bird sheltering fledglings with its wings.
+He tried reading the pamphlet’s title but the squiggles refused to cooperate.
+The writing was in cursive, and honestly, Jay could hardly be expected to read cursive in his current state.
 He opened the pamphlet hoping for more legible typography.